Best Pets for Children: Top 10 Animals for Kids and Their Link to Business Success

 number 6 pet for children - mouse

 With low costs and low maintenance with minimal grooming needs - they are perfect for forgetful children!
-Mice can become attached to their owners and with their surprisingly social and interactive nature; mice enjoy playing, making them a fun and loving pet that brings life and adventure to a home!
+Mice can become attached to their parents and with their surprisingly social and interactive nature; mice enjoy playing, making them a fun and loving pet that brings life and adventure to a home!
 Mice also exhibit fascinating behaviors such as grooming, nesting and foraging, increasing your child’s observational skills, but can also be an educational experience.
 As fun as mice are, they do have a shorter life span of 1-3 years, teaching your child about loss quite early on in their pet journey.

 number 7 pet for children - parrot

 As highly cognitive pets and the only animal with the ability to mimic words and phrases, parrots are extremely fun and help children with their cognitive development.
 Parrots form close bonds with their owners making loving this pet an emotionally fulfilling experience.
-If you’re looking for a life-long companion, parrots are the best bet as they tend to have long lifespans stretching over that help children with adaptability and reasoning as parrots have complex needs, behaviors and even personalities that help owners gain more understanding.
+If you’re looking for a life-long companion, parrots are the best bet as they tend to have long lifespans stretching over that help children with adaptability and reasoning as parrots have complex needs, behaviors and even personalities that help parents gain more understanding.
 However, as noisy creatures it’s important to recognise that parrots are a high maintenance pet.
 They need ample space to move around, they require long commitment and specialized care for their physical and emotional wellbeing.

 number 8 pet for children - budgie

-With a playful and social nature, budgies are perfect for playing with children as budgies form close bonds with their owners and enjoy interacting with them.
+With a playful and social nature, budgies are perfect for playing with children as budgies form close bonds with their parents and enjoy interacting with them.
 Budgies are excellent at learning new tricks and mimicking sounds.
 As intelligent birds, they help children develop their cognitive ability.
 As loving birds, budgies are a source of comfort, producing pleasant chirping and singing sounds.
 Although relatively low maintenance, budgies are social birds and are prone to loneliness so it may be worth buying two or more budgies to help look after their emotional wellbeing.
 Budgies have a large lifespan, however they require daily care.
 From cleaning its cage, providing fresh food and water as well as daily mental stimulation through toys and interaction.

 number 9 pet for children - fish